 In-person attendance will be highly recommended, unless you are ill.
 You are encouraged to join the lectures and the discussion sections that you enrolled in.
 If you are feeling ill or you should quarantine, you can choose to participate in the class remotely at your place or asynchronously.
-To make our class more accessible and flexible, you can join any class time and any discussion sections listed (that includes any section from C00 or D00).
+To make our class more accessible and flexible, you can join any discussion sections listed.
 Physical attendance on campus will not be recorded and not required for grades.